ksoze84/useStateHandler/README.md

 Simple object based hook and state manager for React.

 KeyPoints:
 * Keep the React paradigm; only mind this hook is persistent.
-If you are familiar with class components, this will too.
+If you are familiar with class components, you will be familiar with this as well.
 * Maintain a unique instance of the handler class on memory accross your application.
 * Share the state and the methods to update it between components.
 * You write the class, the hook manages the rest.